adam-ja/vim-config/README.md

         cd ~/.vim
         git submodule update --init

+## vimrc

+For the persistant undo to work, the ~/.vim-undo directory must be created

 ## Plugins

 Where possible, plugins are managed as git submodules, so they can be easily updated using